acarballocastro/DIRECTO/README.md

-# DIRECTO
+# DIRECTO: Generating Directed Graphs with Dual Attention and Asymmetric Encoding

-Generating Directed Graphs with Dual Attention and Asymmetric Encoding
+Code will be published soon